Here's my Phil Mickelson story, and it has nothing to do with golf

 My father-in-law took the hat, and without missing a beat, quickly went upstairs to his room because he didn’t want any of his grandchildren’s oatmeal on his new hat.

 We still have that hat, and we brought it out to look at it as a family after Phil’s win on Sunday.
-After all, Phil was Grandad’s favorite golfer.
+After all, Phil was Granddad’s favorite golfer.

 336-727-4081